 An awesomely built office chair will offer support for the lower back.
 Some even better office chairs have adjustable lumbar support to support the user’s lower back.

-Considering lumbar is essential because it prevents back strain and increases productivity.
+Considering the lumbar is essential because it prevents back strain and increases productivity.

 - The Fabric